Jean-Pierre Bemba Gombo was born in 1962 in Bokada, province of Ecuador, Democratic Republic of Congo (DRC).

 In June 2003, Bemba became one of the four vice-presidents of the transitional government in the DRC following the peace process and the power-sharing deal between belligerents.

-Three years later, in October 2006, Bemba ran for the Presidency.
+Three years later, in October 2006, Bemba ran for President in the DRC.
 He gathered 20% of the votes at the first-round ballot and lost the second round against Joseph Kabila with only 42% of the votes at the national level (with 70% in Kinshasa, the capital).
 Bemba contested the results and petitions the Supreme Court on multiple occasions, but without success.